 Contemplative computing may sound like an oxymoron, but it's really quite simple.
 It's about how to use information technologies and social media so they're not endlessly distracting and demanding, but instead help us be more mindful, focused and creative.

-My book on contemplative computing, The Distraction Addiction, will be published by Little, Brown and Co. in August 2013.
-In the meantime, this 2011 talk is a good introduction to the project and its big ideas.
+My book on contemplative computing, The Distraction Addiction, was published by Little, Brown and Co. in 2013, and is available in bookstores and online.
+This 2011 talk is a good introduction to the project and its big ideas.

 The comments to this entry are closed.